caozq-China/hy2LPTFoam/README.md

 The code can be compiled in the following steps:
-1.Go to src/lagrangian/basic, run "wmake libso" in the terminal 2.Go to src/lagrangian/LPT, run "wmake libso" in the terminal 3.Go to applications/preProcessing/solidInitialise, run "wmake" in the terminal 4.Go to applications/solvers/hy2LPTFoam/BCs, run "wmake libso" in the terminal 5.Go to applications/solvers/hy2LPTFoam, run "wmake" in the terminal
+1.Go to src/lagrangian/basic, run "wmake libso" in the terminal 2.Go to src/lagrangian/LPT, run "wmake libso" in the terminal 3.Go to applications/preProcessing/solidInitialise, copy BCs/ in applications/solvers/hy2LPTFoam to current directory and run "wmake libso" in BCs, then run "wmake" in the terminal to compile solidInitialise
+4.Go to applications/solvers/hy2LPTFoam/BCs, run "wmake libso" in the terminal 5.Go to applications/solvers/hy2LPTFoam, run "wmake" in the terminal